Financial-Times/node-health-check/README.md

   - `host`: The hostname that the check should ping
   - `port`: The TCP port to use when pinging the hostname.
 Defaults to `80`

+#### Check Type: Graphite Threshold

+The `graphite-threshold` type requires some additional configuration:

+  - Ensure you have your API key for Graphite set in your environment variables as `FT_GRAPHITE_KEY`
+  - `url`: the full Graphite URL you want to receive a response from
+  - `threshold`: the number you want to set as your threshold to check against
+  - `direction`: set `above` if you want to check if something exceeds your threshold, or `below` if something falls below it
+  - `interval`: how often to check

+See `examples` for sample usage.

 ### Examples

 You can find example implementations of health checks in the `examples` folder of this repo: